History of Gaza: Culture and administration

 Throughout the Roman period, Gaza was a prosperous city and received grants and attention from several emperors.
 It was governed by a diverse 500-member senate.
 Gaza's mint stamped out coins adorned with the busts of gods and emperors, including Gordian III.
 During his visit in 130 CE, Emperor Hadrian, who favored Gaza, personally inaugurated wrestling, boxing and oratorical competitions in Gaza's new stadium.
 The city was adorned with many pagan temples, the main cult being that of Marnas.
 Other temples were dedicated to Zeus, Helios, Aphrodite, Apollo, Athena, and Tyche.
 With the suppression of the Bar Kokhba revolt (132–136 CE), Jewish captives were sold as slaves in Gaza.

 Gaza was awarded the status of a Roman colony at some point after the reign of Gordian III, possibly under Valerian or Gallienus.

 Christianisation in Late Roman-Byzantine transition; Gaza and Maiuma

+A Byzantine Greek copy of Ptolemy's map of Palestine composed c.
+1300.
+The red line runs through the name of Ascalon and below it a little to the left is Gaza(ion).